 I know there are lots of nicer looking, techier options, but I still prefer creating my grocery deal list by jotting it down myself, using a simple piece of paper.
 As I peruse the deals, I make note of the ones that I want to do, categorizing them by store.
 I also list the coupons that I want to use with each deal, as well as any other savings such as rebates or store coupons such as CVS Extra Bucks.

 As I list the deals that I want to do, I typically print any coupons that plan to use as well, simply because it helps me stay more organized and saves me time.
-I also check and make sure that any Ibotta (currently has a $10 sign up bonus!), Checkout 51 or Saving Star offers that I want to use, are activated.
+I also check and make sure that any Ibotta (currently has a $10 sign up bonus!), Checkout 51 (get $2 when you sign up and redeem your first offer!) or Saving Star offers that I want to use, are activated.

 3. Skim the Flyers